mjb logo

 Employee Non-Solicitation Clauses

-These aim to stop ex-employees from poaching former colleagues.
-California courts have become increasingly skeptical, viewing these too as often violating Section 16600 (as seen in AMN Healthcare, Inc. v.
-Aya Healthcare Services, Inc.).
+These clauses are designed to stop former employees from recruiting their previous coworkers.
+California courts have grown increasingly skeptical of them, often finding they violate Section 16600, as seen in AMN Healthcare, Inc. v.
+Aya Healthcare Services, Inc.

 Client/Customer Non-Solicitation Clauses

-These try to prevent ex-employees from soliciting former clients.
-Generally unenforceable in California if they restrict an employee from practicing their profession, unless tied to genuine trade secret misappropriation.
+These clauses attempt to prevent former employees from soliciting their previous clients.
+In California, they are generally unenforceable if they restrict someone from practicing their profession, unless tied to legitimate trade secret misappropriation.

 Hybrid and Broad-Scope Clauses